Seeing the big five animals in Africa is an exhilarating experience. We got our first glimpse of Africa’s mighty animals

 The African Lion

 The lion is the king of the jungle.
-Granted, the one habitat lions can not be found in Africa is the jungle.
-It’s little wonder that they are the most sought after animal on safari and likely the one animal synonymous with Africa.
-African lions live in a pride and are thought to be some of the most social cats in the world.
+Granted, the one habitat lions can not be found in Africa in the jungle.
+It’s little wonder that they are the most sought-after animal on safari and likely the one animal synonymous with Africa.
+African lions live in prides and are thought to be some of the most social cats in the world.
 Tanzania is home to a whopping 40% of Africa’s lion population!
-While, a lion on the hunt is marvelous to watch the majority of safari goers see the lions basking in the sun after a meal, just like a house cat.
+While, a lion on the hunt is marvelous to watch the majority of safari-goers see the lions basking in the sun after a meal, just like a house cat.

 The African Leopard

 The Leopard is the most widespread of the big five in Africa.
 However, it is the most elusive and the hardest to spot.
 The leopards are masters at camouflage.
 They choose to stalk their prey and once caught they use their power to pull the meal into a tree.

 Spotting one in the wild feels like a real treat.
 It took us five months on the continent until we saw one stalking two Red Lechwe in Moremi National Park.
 By the time we could grab the camera he was already hiding underneath a bridge.
 It was a fleeting glimpse of a leopard and it illustrates the illusiveness of these majestic animals.
 Update: We saw a few more leopards in the Masai Mara, the Lower Zambezi, Mana Pools, and Hwange!